franchesoni/iislib/README.md

 In an IIS system we have many components, organized as the folders of the project or implementing one of the decisions below.

+## Run
+Each script has a `test` function which is usually called when running the script directly.
+For instance, you can run `python -m data.clicking` and see what happens :)

 ## Structure
 - `data/`
     - `iis_dataset.py`: Abstract `SegDataset` (to load whatever segmentation dataset you have) and `RegionDataset` classes are here defined.
 Use them to retrieve image and masks or image and target region, respectively.